multisa2025/multisa2025.github.io/index.md

 ## About
 Contemporary algorithms for time series management predominantly handle univariate time series.
 Modern data sources frequently generate richer, multivariate time series.
 Examples include sensors monitoring multiple variables (e.g., temperature, wind, rainfall), financial time series (bid/ask prices, volume), and data from scientific and medical equipment.
 Currently, only very few algorithms address the management, analysis, and extraction of insights from such multivariate data.
 Moreover, existing work is tailored to specific needs.
 Foundational functionalities that have propelled advancements in univariate time series analysis, e.g., indexing, cannot be trivially extended to the multivariate case.
 This limitation significantly restricts existing efforts for analyzing multivariate time series.

 This workshop will bring together researchers and practitioners working with multivariate time series, to present and discuss open problems and solutions, and to foster collaborations.
 Industry will participate for presenting requirements and current approaches, and to reach out to the ICDE community.
 Researchers will share their novel and ongoing work.
-The full-day workshop will feature:
+The workshop will feature:
-(a) 10 paper presentations (short papers and demos up to 6 pages, long papers up to 12 pages), (b) two invited talks from industry and domain experts, (c) panel discussion, and time for fostering collaborations.
+(a) paper presentations (short papers and demos up to 4 pages, regular papers up to 8 pages -- excluding references), (b) two invited talks from industry and domain experts, (c) panel discussion, and time for fostering collaborations.

-The accepted papers will be included in the ICDEW proceedings.
+All accepted papers will be published by IEEE, in the ICDE workshop proceedings.

 <!-- Back to top button -->
 <div class="go-to-top">